paulf98/cmath/README.md

-Collection of python scripts for my university exercises.
+Collection of python scripts and jupyter notebooks for my university exercises.